 Most studies show that in order to get the amazing health benefits of dark chocolate the percentage should be 70% or higher.
-The truffles are made with 70% organic chocolate and the munch is made with 75% dark chocolate.
+Our vegan truffles are made with 70% organic chocolate and our munch is made with 75% dark chocolate.

 Is your chocolate Fair Trade?

 Yes!
 It’s very important to us to make sure that the farmers are treated well and that we know the source of our chocolate.
 We use Theo 70% Chocolate for the truffles and Kallari 75% Chocolate for the munch.
 Both are sourced from Ecuador.

 What is the shelf life of the truffles and munch?